saeyslab/harpy_figures/README.md

 - `notebooks/figures_cluster_quality.ipynb`
     - Figure 5 (C, D)

 They use code from the `helpers.py` script to postprocess the output in `hpc_scripts/.duct`.
 Make sure to update the paths in the notebooks to point to the correct version location of the output files.

+See the [Harpy documentation](https://harpy.readthedocs.io/en/latest/) for more information on specific package functionality and plots.